Skip to content

 Key Points

-• Torres believed that the Yorkist force was three times as large as their adversaries.
+• Torres said that the Yorkist force was three times as large as their adversaries.

 • The Yorkists were routed.